norsig/vpn-ca-api/README.md

     $ cd config
     $ cp config.ini.defaults config.ini

-For now it is needed to set the following SELinux boolean:

-    $ sudo setsebool -P httpd_unified 1

-More work is needed to figure out if we can do without this...

 # Configuration
 Now you can run the init script to initialize the configuration and database:

     $ sudo -u apache bin/vpn-cert-service-init

 To generate the server configuration use the following.
-Please note that it will take a **really long time** to generate the DH keys.
+Please note that it will take a **really** long time to generate the DH keys.

-    $ sudo -u apache bin/vpn-cert-service-generate-server-config
+    $ sudo -u apache bin/vpn-cert-service-generate-server-config vpn.example.org

 The second command will generate a server configuration file that can be loaded in your OpenVPN server.